 Divya had been preparing for a normal delivery since she discovered she was pregnant.
 She was exercising , eating healthy and attending antenatal classes.

 Everything was going smoothly for her until now.
-Still keen to try for a normal delivery, Divya and her husband came to Sitaram Bhartia for a second opinion.
+Still keen to try for a normal delivery, Divya and her husband came to Sitaram Bhartia Hospital in Delhi for a second opinion.

 “I’ve delivered several babies with cord around the neck normally.
 I’ve even had a few mothers whose babies had 4 loops of nuchal cord around the neck,” said Dr. Rinku Sengupta.